Kimberley May: Early and personal life

 From Auckland, she competed in karate as a youngster and has the black belt in the discipline.
-She attended Avondale College before moving to the United States in 2021 to study at Providence College on Rhode Island where she studied sociology.
+She attended Avondale College before moving to the United States in 2021 to study at Providence College in Rhode Island where she studied sociology.

-Career
+NCAA career

 In February 2024, she ran 4:27.85 in the mile run whilst competing at in Boston, Massachusetts.
 She finished third in the indoor mile at the 2024 NCAA Division I Indoor Track and Field Championships on 9 March 2024, finishing behind compatriot Maia Ramsden and Billah Jepkirui of Kenya, in 4:27.36.
 That June, she finished runner-up over 1500 metres to Ramsden at the 2024 NCAA Division I Outdoor Track and Field Championships in Eugene, Oregon.
 In November 2024, she finished tenth in the 2024 NCAA Division I Cross Country Championships and was part of the Providence team which finished third overall.

+May placed third with Providence in the distance medley relay at the 2025 NCAA Division I Indoor Track and Field Championships alongside Shannon Flockhart, Maeve O'Neill and Jillian Flennerty.
 She ran a personal best 4:06.58 for the 1500 metres at the Raleigh Relays in North Carolina in March 2025, finishing behind Margot Appleton, and moving to ninth on the NCAA all-time list.
 In June 2025, she placed sixth in the final of the 1500 metres at the 2025 NCAA Championships.

+Professional career

-In July 2025, she moved to second on the New Zealand all-time 1500 metres list, behind Ramsden, running 4:04.40 at the Internazionale Sport Solidarietà meeting in Italy.
+In July 2025, she moved to second on the Athletics New Zealand all-time 1500 metres list, behind Maia Ramsden, running 4:04.40 at the Internazionale Sport Solidarietà meeting in Italy.

-Selected to represent New Zealand at the 2025 Summer World University Games, she was a bronze medalist over 1500 metres.
+Kimberley May won the bronze medal in the 1500 metres (4:20.39) at the 2025 Summer World University Games in Bochum, Germany.
+She turned professional with New Balance.